unfoldedcircle/integration-globalcache/README.md

 Supported features:
 - IR sending

+Relay control and serial features are planned.

-This integration is included in the Unfolded Circle Remote firmware and no external service must be run to use Global Caché devices as IR emitters.
-A standalone service can be used for development or custom functionality.
+This integration driver is included in the Unfolded Circle Remote firmware and does not need to be run as external integration to use Global Caché devices as IR emitters.
+A standalone driver can be used for development or custom functionality.

 The integration implements the UC Remote [Integration-API](https://github.com/unfoldedcircle/core-api) which communicates with JSON messages over WebSocket.